 As the years progressed, the “Interview” and “Call-in” would become a regular format for Midday.
 Beginning in the mid-1970’s until 1992, Midday was hosted by Bob Potter, after which, Gary Eichten became the permanent host.
 Many guest hosts also participated over the years.
 During the Eichten era, Midday became a daily two-hour program staple, running from 11AM-1PM.
 Midday ended its run in January 2012, when long-time host Eichten retired.

-December 20, 1986 - On this Sportfolio program, Libby Riddles, professional dogsledder, discusses mushing, racing weather, and dog sledding.
-Riddles also answers listener questions.
+May 18, 1986 - On this Sportfolio program, Libby Riddles, professional dogsledder, discusses racing and answers listener questions.
+Riddles was the first woman to win Iditarod Trail Sled Dog Race.